I know this spreadsheet. I used to be the person building it.

 Take a dispensary with 10 consignment vendors and $60,000 per month in consignment settlements.
 On spreadsheets, they're spending $20,000 per year in labor, losing $12,000 per year in settlement errors, and missing $10,000 per month in recoverable credits.
 That's $152,000 per year in total cost — and they don't even realize most of it.

 With ShelfSpace, the labor drops to near zero.
 The errors drop to zero.
 The credits get recovered.
 The vendor communication gets handled.
 The checks get cut.
 The math works out, every week, to the penny.
-The managed service fee pays for itself in credits recovered during the first month.
-Everything after that is pure savings.
+ShelfSpace is usage-based and priced during the free evaluation to be net-positive against the dollars we find — if the math doesn't clear, we don't take you on.

 We'll run a free evaluation on your consignment program.
 We'll show you the credits hiding in your Metrc data, the hours your team is spending on the spreadsheet, and exactly what it costs to keep doing it yourself.
 No commitment.
 Just the math.